Summer Research Program

 Supporting Materials to be emailed to Mark Covin, Director of Recruitment, Outreach & Admissions: firstname.lastname@example.org

-- Personal Essay stating why you are applying to the SPUR program (1-2 pages, double space, 1 inch margins, 12 inch font, Times New Roman).
+- Personal Essay stating why you are applying to the SPUR program (one to two pages, double-spaced, one-inch margins, 12-point Times New Roman font).

 - One written Letter of Recommendation (No family or friends)

 - An official copy of your transcript with Fall 2020 grades posted.
 If Fall 2021 grades are not posted, your application will be incomplete and not reviewed.